techidaily/site-fox-friendly/source/_posts/new-expertly-selected-8-filters-for-virtual-showcases-for-2024.md

 * Its license includes all available SparkoCam features except for Canon/ Nikon support

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Bonus Tip: How to record your streaming video with a webcam?

 If you want to save your streaming with a webcam, [Filmora screen recorder](https://tools.techidaily.com/wondershare/filmora/download/) is highly recommended for recording your videos as a game streamer or a tutor online.